glynnbird/onedbperuser/README.md

 * signup for a BlueMix account
 * create a new Node.js app
 * add a Cloudant Service
-* configure a Twilio Service, or a SendGrid email service
+* configure a Twilio Service, and/or a SendGrid email service
 * upload the code

 You will need to sign up for a Twilio account at https://www.twilio.com/ and/or a SendGrid account at https://sendgrid.com/.